Misterblue/convoar/README.md

 representation format.

-Convoar reads an OAR file and outputs a GLTF scene and image files containing most of the region information.
+Convoar reads an OAR file and outputs a GLTF scene and image files which is most of the region information.
-Most specifically, textured mesh representation of all the objects described in the OAR file.
+Most specifically, it outputs the textured mesh representation of all the objects in the region.

 Convoar is evolving.
 See the "Releases and Roadmap" section below.
 The current version reads an OAR file and outputs either an unoptimized GLTF scene file or a "material reorganized" GLTF scene (see below).
-The output GLTF is not packed or binary so the output GLTF is a JSON `.gltf` file, one or more `.buf` files (containing the vertex information), and an `images` directory with the texture files for the mesh materials.
+The output GLTF is not packed or binary so the output files are a JSON `.gltf` file, one or more `.buf` files (containing the vertex information), and an `images` directory with the texture files for the mesh materials.
 By default, the output textures are either JPG or PNG format depending if there is any transparency